nvim-orgmode/orgmode/DOCS.md

 For **MacOS**, things should be very similar, but I wasn't able to test it.
 Any help on this is appreciated.

 ## Clocking
-There is partial suport for [Clocking work time](https://orgmode.org/manual/Clocking-Work-Time.html).<br />
+There is partial support for [Clocking work time](https://orgmode.org/manual/Clocking-Work-Time.html).<br />
 Supported actions:
 ##### Clock in
 Org file mapping: `<leader>oxi`<br />